 Both are possible of course, but it takes time, expense and effort.
 It all depends on how important to each business model the enabled access is !
 There no point spending a fortune enabling access to a specific site unless it generates enough revenue to justify that expense.
 Many VPN providers have given up and simply don’t bother supporting access to the BBC.
 Although it should be warned that most will not tell you that so ensure they have a refund guarantee available.

-Choosing a VPN for iPlayer
+Choosing a VPN – Best VPN for BBC iPlayer

 It can be difficult to choose and it’s definitely worth checking with any pre-sales support or dropping them an email.
 Yet as mentioned many will promise access and just hope you can be bothered to complain or get refund.
 Bottom line is you need a VPN with a BBC IP address – i.e an address that isn’t blocked when you access the site.

 There’s still quite a few who do work with the BBC iPlayer and attempt to maintain access to other popular media sites too.
 Generally the VPN services that still work with BBC iPlayer in 2023 tend to be in one of two main groups –